Herbie Hancock: Possibilities (2014) | virtual book

 (This is an excerpt from my piece The Virtual Book.)

-#essays #mediums #story-telling #music #photography #videos #journalism Mentioned in Herbie Hancock: Possibilities (2014), how to show instead of telling
+#essays #mediums #story-telling #music #photography #videos #journalism Mentioned in Herbie Hancock: Possibilities (2014), how to show instead of telling, what is this site? #3

 As satisfying as it was to hear Herbie narrate the stories in his audiobook, it was frustrating to never hear his music.
 Music snippets would’ve expressed much more than descriptions like “gorgeous house of sound” and “river of gorgeous sound”.
 Instead of working with a ghostwriter to write a book, perhaps Herbie should’ve collaborated with Ken Burns, creator of the Jazz documentary series, to create something more.